zjuter0126/pai/manual/cluster-admin/installation-guide.md

 Apart from the folder, you should remember your OpenPAI cluster ID, which is used to indicate your OpenPAI cluster.
 The default value is `pai`.
 Some manegement operation needs a confirmation of this cluster ID.

-## From Previous Deployment
+## Clean Previous Deployment

 ### Save your Data to a Different Place

-If you have installed OpenPAI before `v1.0.0`, please notice that the upgrade from older version to version >= `v1.0.0` cannot preserve any useful data: all jobs, user information, dataset will be lost inevitably and irreversibly.
+If you have installed OpenPAI before `v1.0.0`, to install OpenPAI >= `v1.0.0`, you should first clean the previous deployment.
+You cannot preserve any useful data: all jobs, user information, dataset will be lost inevitably and irreversibly.
 Thus, if you have any useful data in previous deployment, please make sure you have saved them to a different place.

 #### HDFS Data